 - Burial Life Insurance Plan is a whole life product that funeral homes sell.

-- In some states, policyholders are required to name funeral director or funeral homes as the product beneficiary.
+- In some states, policyholders are required to name funeral directors or funeral homes as the product beneficiary.

 - Burial Life Insurance Plan includes a cash value component.
 That means many states allow the funeral homes to withdraw the interest rate that increases on each year’s cash value.